 “You did excellent work for my Kingdom Chaim,” said Queen Olivia, a bright gold intricate tattoo under her left eye caught Chaim’s own.

 “The problem with ‘Scott’ was excess, pure and simple.
-She seemed to believe that simply having more of something somehow makes that something more authentic.
-It was the ludicrous endgame of a being who never truly understood the definition of humanity.”
+She seemed to believe that simply having more of something – or by being all the things- somehow makes that something more authentic.
+It was the ludicrous endgame of a being who never truly understood the definition of humanity – as id were to be determined by mass instead of character.”

 Olivia nodded and placed a hand on Chaim’s shoulder, and he jumped a little.